nateyoder/CarND-Behavioral-Cloning-P3/writeup_template.md

 The final step was to run the simulator to see how well the car was driving around track one.
-It seemed to have some issues making the turn after the bridge so I collected some more training data around it and retrained the model.
+It seemed to have some issues making the turn after the bridge so I collected some more training data around this location and retrained the model.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.